Darren Cross: Fictional character biography

-As part of the "All-New, All-Different Marvel", Darren Cross is later approached by Power Broker to demonstrate his latest "Hench" App by hiring someone to kill Ant-Man.
+In "All-New, All-Different Marvel", Darren Cross is approached by Power Broker to demonstrate his latest "Hench" App by hiring someone to kill Ant-Man.
 However, Cross is unwilling to give Power Broker the 1.2 billion dollars demanded for investment in the Hench app, causing Power Broker to cancel the demo and cancel Whirlwind's assassination on Ant-Man.

-Cross later represents his own company when he attends a meeting at the Universal Bank with Tiberius Stone of Alchemax, Wilson Fisk of Fisk Industries, Sebastian Shaw of Shaw Industries, Zeke Stane of Stane International, Frr'dox of Shi'ar Solutions Consolidated, and Wilhelmina Kensington of Kilgore Arms where they discuss Dario Agger's and Roxxon Energy Corporation's plans to exploit the Ten Realms of Asgard.
-Cross also sees the arrival of Exterminatrix of the Midas Foundation who knocks out Dario and declares herself a new member of their assembly.
+Cross later represents his own company when he attends a meeting at the Universal Bank with Tiberius Stone of Alchemax, Wilson Fisk of Fisk Industries, Sebastian Shaw of Shaw Industries, Zeke Stane of Stane International, Frr'dox of Shi'ar Solutions Consolidated, and Wilhelmina Kensington of Kilgore Arms where they discuss Dario Agger and Roxxon Energy Corporation's plans to exploit the Ten Realms of Asgard.
+Cross also sees the arrival of Exterminatrix of the Midas Foundation who knocks out Agger and declares herself a new member of their assembly.

-In order to combat Ant-Man, Cross recruits Egghead to work for his company to help Cross control his Pym Particle abilities with the Yellowjacket battlesuit.
-Yellowjacket, Egghead and Crossfire attack during his nemesis's trial in Cassie's place, but are engaged by Ant-Man, She-Hulk, Miss Thing, Grizzly, Machinesmith and Stinger.
+In order to more effectively face Ant-Man in combat, Cross recruits Egghead to work for his company to help Cross control his Pym Particle abilities with the Yellowjacket battlesuit.
+Yellowjacket, Egghead, and Crossfire attack during his nemesis's trial in Cassie's place, but are engaged by Ant-Man, She-Hulk, Ms. Thing, Grizzly, Machinesmith, and Stinger.
 Yellowjacket is defeated by Stinger, which leads to Peggy Rae's final approval of Lang's superhero life and acquittal in court.

-During the "Opening Salvo" part of the "Secret Empire" storyline, Yellowjacket appears as a member of Baron Helmut Zemo's Army of Evil.
+During the "Secret Empire" storyline, Yellowjacket appears as a member of Helmut Zemo's Army of Evil.

-During the "Hunted" storyline, Yellowjacket is among the animal-themed characters that were captured by Taskmaster and Black Ant for Kraven the Hunter's Great Hunt that was sponsored by Arcade's company Arcade Industries.
+During the "Hunted" storyline, Yellowjacket is among the animal-themed characters who are captured by Taskmaster and Black Ant for Kraven the Hunter's Great Hunt.
 When the Great Hunt is over, Yellowjacket finds Black Ant in the bushes as he, Human Fly, Razorback, Toad, and White Rabbit plan to take revenge on him.
+However, Black Ant is saved by Taskmaster.

-Cross would join the Hellfire Club on an assault on Krakoa.
+Yellowjacket later joins the Hellfire Club in their assault on Krakoa.

 Powers and abilities

 Darren Cross possesses a keen scientific mind and is a successful businessman.
-The experimental nucleorganic pacemaker that saved Cross from his heart condition also granted him superhuman abilities such as enhanced physical attributes, increased sensory perception, and a regenerative healing factor.
+The experimental nucleorganic pacemaker that saved Cross from his heart condition also granted him superhuman abilities such as enhanced physical attributes, increased sensory perception, and a regenerative healing factor on the same level of power (and physical appearance) as the Hulk, with a pink physical hue.
 After acquiring a Pym Particle-equipped heart during a heart transplant, Cross gained near uncontrollable size-shifting abilities; he is at risk of growing when angered and shrinking when calm.

+Equipment

 The Yellowjacket battlesuit helps Cross control his Pym Particle quantum powers.
 The Yellowjacket battlesuit grants Cross enhanced durability and flight, in addition to featuring "stingers" that can discharge powerful blasts of bio-electrical energy.